DevMountain/react-1-afternoon/README.md

 }
 ```

-What's JSON.stringify?
-This is not a necassary addition, but without it when your array would not display as [1,2,3,4] but rather 1234.
-JSON.stringify gives our display a more readable format.
+What's `JSON.stringify`?
+This is not a necassary addition, but without it when your array would not display as [1,2,3,4] but rather 1234. `JSON.stringify` gives our display a more readable format.
+You could just do `this.state.evenArray` or `this.state.oddArray` if you want to.

 Next let's update our `input` element to handle user input.
 In React you can use the `onChange` attribute that calls a function every time a user types in the `input` field.